John Christian Schultz: Late life and legacy

 Schultz stepped down as Lt.
 Governor in 1895.
 He traveled to Mexico in an attempt to improve his faltering health, but died there in 1896.
-Schultz remains were transported to Winnipeg by a special baggage car, draped in a black cloth on the Great Northern Railway.
+Schultz's remains were transported to Winnipeg by a special baggage car, draped in a black cloth on the Great Northern Railway.
 His remains were accompanied by his best friend Alfred Codd and his wife.

 Schultz's progress from political outsider to Lt.
 Governor reflects the changes which occurred in Manitoba from 1870 to 1888.
 Although his early demagoguery was moderated over time, it is unlikely that he could have assumed high office had it not been for the high movement of anglophone settlers from Ontario to Manitoba in the intervening years.
-In 1870, he was regarded as a nuisance; when he died, he was a respected citizen.
+In 1870, he was regarded as a nuisance; he was loathed throughout his life as noted upon his death by many influential people who had the displeasure of making his acquaintance.

 Outside politics Schultz, Henry Septimus Beddome, Curtis James Bird and others were the founders of the Medical Health Board of Manitoba which was incorporated in 1871 and became the College of Physicians and Surgeons of Manitoba in 1877.
 Schultz was actively interested in railway and telegraph development and in colonization.